nadavrot/compressor/docs/details.md

 encoder to have sharper histograms.
 This happens when two different parts of the file have a different distribution of values.

+# Adaptive Arithmetic Encoder

+The adaptive arithmetic encoder is an an alternative to the entropy encoder.
+While the entropy encoder scans the input and creates a histogram which it later transmits to the decoder, the adaptive arithmetic encoder creates a list of probabilities on the fly.
+The encoder uses a model to make a prediction on the probability of the next bit.
+Accurate probabilities allow the bitonic arithmetic encoder to encode bits efficiently and result in a high compression ratio.
+Matt Mahoney describes this [here](https://mattmahoney.net/dc/dce.html#Section_412).
+This technique is very slow, because the encoder encodes one bit at a time, and consumes lots of memory, because making accurate predictions requires keeping the summary of many examples.
+This method is considered adaptive because the prediction changes over time.
+At first the prediction is built from zero with the first examples in the input, and later on new data washes out the old data and updates the prediction tables.

+## Model

+The model that's used in the adaptive arithmetic encoder is very simple.
+A context which represents the last 'n' bits of input is used as a key to a large array.
+Each entry in the array holds the number of 1s in the input, and the total number of bits seen so far.
+The probability is calculated as the number of 1s divided by the number of bits seen, with special handling of the zero case.
+For example, when encoding the 5th bit in the bit stream '...11011', the first 4 bits are used as context, which is a key to the history array.
+This entry records all of the previous patterns that started with '1101' and the counts for the next bit.